 Celebrate not knowing

 Applying systems thinking to any situation means that you have to start from a point of not knowing the answer.
 Only when you adopt this approach can you truly start to expand your perspective and take into consideration the wider context.
 Think about that for a moment.
 To say “I don’t know,” particularly if you are in a management position, is not often an acceptable starting point.
 Traditionally, managers are expected to know the answers.
 What we often forget is that it is perfectly ok to say “I don’t know, until I have a look.”
 Much of what is expected when applying systems thinking depends upon people acting in a way that is opposite to how they might naturally behave.
 I usually encourage people to see not knowing as a huge opportunity.
-Only then, can they overcome the stigma attached to not knowing and embrace the whole situation without a pre-conceived agenda in mind.
+Only then, can they overcome the stigma attached to not knowing and embrace the situation more openly.

 Embrace multiple perspectives